hostaweba/Translit/HELP.md

 # Translit - Complete Application Guide & Use Cases

-Translit is a professional, bilingual (Hindi/English) rich-text editor designed to eliminate the friction of typing in Devanagari while providing full word-processing capabilities.
+Translit is a professional, bilingual (Hindi/English) rich-text editor designed to eliminate the friction of typing in Devanagari while providing word-processing capabilities.
 This guide covers every feature, how to use it, and real-world use cases.

 ---